Minus Tide Explorations & Eagle Viewing on Oregon’s Central Coast

 Leader: Mark Hougardy | Company: Road Scholar | Dates: Three trips, July-August, 2017 | Participants: 15-25 per group | Type: 6-days of field outings and motorcoach travel in western Oregon

-An enrichment activity I created.
-A key skill in tracking is understanding of how animals move.
+An enrichment activity I created for when the group had to be indoors.
+A key skill in tracking is understanding how animals move.
 We did this by measuring the stride and placement of tracks by various animals.
 This activity reinforced the story of OR-7 “Journey” Oregon’s most famous wolf who has traversed 4,000 miles during his lifetime (so far).

 Visiting Crater Lake’s Wizard Island